KyleBenson/ride/README.md

 ### Mininet-based Experiments

+WARNING: Mininet needs to run as root!
+Therefore, you're going to have to set up your environment so that root shares the same Python `virtualenv` as your regular user!
+You could alternatively run everything as root in which case you'll need to tweak the `config.py` some...

 To run the Mininet-based experiments, we'll obviously need to install Mininet and its Python API (e.g. via pip).
-We just cloned the source repo and symlinked it to inside this repo's main directory.
+We just cloned the source repo and symlinked it to inside this repo's main directory so that Python can import classes for the Mininet API.
 We also seem to have made a change to a file in mininet for multiple experiment runs with switches we create:
 ```
 diff --git mininet/net.py mininet/net.py